 All cannabinoids start in acidic form, as the hemp plant matures, these acid compounds are then converted into popular cannabinoids that we know and love like THC and CBD.

 Research into CBDa is still in its early stages, however, despite the limited data available; there may be more than meets the eye with CBDa.
-Scientists suggest that CBDa may provide support to health in ways that CBD doesn’t and even though it’s unlikely that we’ll see CBDa products on the market, certain brands are combining CBD and CBDa together in product ranges.
+Even though it’s unlikely that we’ll see CBDa products on the market, certain brands are combining CBD and CBDa together in product ranges.

 Does CBDa Become CBD